Spatio-temporal coarse-graining decomposition of the global ocean geostrophic kinetic energy: Introduction

 The paper is organized as follows.
-In Section~\ref{sect:methods} we give details on the coarse-graining and the Reynolds averaging methods used in this work.
-In Section~\ref{sect:Datasets} we present the data products used in our analysis.
-In Section~\ref{sect:Results} we discuss the main results from this analysis, following the coarse-graining decomposition such as the measurement of the energy spectrum, and the comparison with the traditional Reynolds average decomposition.
-At the end of Section~\ref{sect:Results} we introduce the combined spatio-temporal decomposition and compare satellite and numerical model data.
-In Section~\ref{sect:Conclusions} we present our conclusions. \ref{appendix:deforming_kernel} discusses some technical choices used when coarse-graining.
+In Section~\ref{sect:Datasets}, we present the data products used in our analysis.
+In Section~\ref{sect:methods} we give details on the coarse-graining and the Reynolds averaging methods used in this work and we present the comparison between CG and spherical harmonics energy spectra.
+In Section~\ref{sect:Results} we discuss the main results from the CG analysis; the 2D spatio-temporal energy spectrum of ocean surface circulation and spectra of the time-mean and fluctuating (or `eddy') components from Reynolds averaging.
+At the end of Section~\ref{sect:Results} we compare the surface dynamics spatio-temporal decomposition from satellite and numerical model data.
+In Section~\ref{sect:Conclusions} we present our conclusions. \ref{appendix:deforming_kernel} discusses some technical choices we used when coarse-graining.